Gerardbulky/End-to-End-Kubernetes-DevSecOps-Resume-Project/README.md

 ![IAM](images/your-image-file.png)

-This is the Jenkinsfile to deploy Tetris Application Version 1 on EKS.
+This is the Jenkinsfile to deploy Resume Application Version 1 on EKS.

 Copy and paste it into the Jenkins